 For more books for kids and for gifting, check out all of our books resources.

-But today is more than just a day off, an excuse to sleep in and enjoy a three day weekend.
+But MLK Day is more than just a day off, an excuse to sleep in and enjoy a three day weekend.

-If your kids are off from school, you probably want to sit down and educate them about Dr. Martin Luther King, Jr. and how he shaped our country.
+If your kids are off from school, you probably want to sit down and educate them about Dr. Martin Luther King, Jr. and how the civil rights leader shaped our country.

 You can find all of the books on Amazon, which makes getting them just a little bit easier.
 Find the titles, in no particular order, below.